krzysiektar/simplest-html-maintenance-mode/README.md

-# simplest-html-maintenance-mode
+# Simplest HTML 🛠️ Maintenance Mode 🛠️
-It doesn't get any simpler than that
+It doesn't get any simpler than that.
+Simple and so useful ✨